Brand Names: Inspra

 What is eplerenone (Inspra)?

-Eplerenone may also be used for other purposes not listed in this medication guide.
+Eplerenone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of this drug (Inspra)?